home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

 Storytelling Programs

-These short programs can be used to begin a meeting, as an after-dinner program, or anywhere you'd use a meditation of fifteen to minutes.
+These five- to fifteen-minute programs can be used to begin a meeting, as an after-dinner program, or anywhere you'd use a short meditation.

 • The Sower and the Seeds